 Risk response typically includes one or more of the following actions:

 Avoiding the risk (e.g., by changing or ceasing certain behaviors, activities, or programs)

-- Financially funding the risk through commercial insurance, captive insurance, self-funded reserves, or budget contingencies.
+- Funding the risk through commercial insurance, captive insurance, self-funded reserves, or budget contingencies.

 Opportunity response typically involves one or more of the following actions:

-- Enhancing the opportunity by seeking to increase the probability and/or the impact of the opportunity in order to maximize the benefit to the project.
+- Enhancing the opportunity by seeking to increase the probability and/or the impact of the opportunity to maximize the benefit to the project.

 - Exploiting the opportunity by seeking to make the opportunity definitely happen (i.e. increase probability to 100%).
 Aggressive measures are taken which seek to ensure that the benefits from this opportunity are realized by the project.

-- Ignoring the opportunity by taking no active measures to deal with the opportunity; adopting a reactive approach without taking explicit actions.
+- Ignoring the opportunity by taking no active measures to deal with the opportunity.
+Instead, adopting a reactive approach without taking explicit actions.

 - Sharing or transferring the opportunity by seeking a partner able to manage the opportunity that can maximize the chance of it happening and/or increase the potential benefits.
 This will involve sharing any upside in the same way as transfer involves passing penalties.

-Deliverables: November to January - develop and implement MRPs for portfolio-level risks & opport.
+Deliverables: November to January - develop and implement MRPs for portfolio-level risks & opportunities.